dex4er/js-promise-writable/README.md

 ```

 This method returns `Promise` which is fulfilled when stream emits `event`.
 The
-result of this event is returned or `undefined` value if stream is already
+result of this event is returned.

-finished.
+Promise resolves to `undefined` value if stream is already closed or destoyed.

 _Example:_